 All staff and volunteers working in the school must be given a copy of the Child Protection policy immediately upon starting work at the school as part of their induction.
 All staff and volunteers working in the school must complete safeguarding training appropriate to their role as part of their induction and at a minimum of annually thereafter.
 As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety), safeguarding training will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
 The school draws upon School Improvement Liverpool's induction template and Safeguarding Induction Booklet (Schools' Safeguarding Handbook) to ensure all appropriate policies and guidance are shared.
-Safeguarding team have annual training in the first autumn term, all other staff members have annual training in the second Autumn term.
+DSL and DDSL training will take place during the Autumn Term, following this all other staff will receive annual training.